-As one of the best professional chainsaw on this list, Sun Joe 24V-X2-CS16 might not exactly be a 2-stroke engine or 2 cycle Husqvarna 455 Rancher or even a gas-powered chain saw Husqvarna 460 Rancher, but, it is still worth its position on our list.
+The Sun Joe 24V-X2-CS16 might not exactly be a 2-stroke engine or 2 cycle Husqvarna 455 Rancher or even a gas-powered chain saw Husqvarna 460 Rancher, but, it is still worth its position on our list.
 With its 16-inch bar length and its professional-grade cutting capacity, it’s well worth your cash.

 Professional Chainsaws Buyer’s Guide

-Now that we’ve established chainsaw reviews and know the best professional chainsaws in the market, let’s tackle how to pick the most suitable professional chainsaw for you.
 Whether you need a gas-powered chain saw, a 20 inch bar and more, here’s everything you need to keep in mind as you look for the best professional chainsaw on the market.